unicodeveloper/community-resume/README.md

 ## Reason for applying
 I struggled a lot during my initial days of learning to become a developer.
-Honestly,the books and videos were there and easy to get from the internet but there was really no developer community in Nigeria.
+Honestly, the books and videos were there and easy to get from the internet but there was really no developer community in Nigeria.
 Overtime, I have discovered that there is nothing greater than community driven efforts in building products and providing easy entry for talented people to join the limited pool of developers and technologists currently available.

 I am very passionate about programming, building products(open-source and proprietary software) specifically with web technologies and mentoring passionate, talented minds in becoming world-class developers and technology leaders.

-As a Google Developer Expert, I'll have more resources and tools to be able to reach out to naturally intelligent fellows across remote parts of Africa and also around the world, providing them the opportunity to change the world by introducing them to web technologies.
+As a Google Developer Expert, I'll have more resources and tools to be able to reach out to naturally intelligent fellows across remote parts of Africa and also around the world, providing them the opportunity to change the world by introducing them to web technologies and mentoring them alongside.

 As a Google Developer Expert, I'll be a part of a community of talented developer experts and Googlers which provides me an incredible opportunity to grow in leaps and bounds as a programmer, trainer, author and developer evangelist.